C21-06/gitops-manifests/README.md

 Kubernetes manifests demonstrating a secure GitOps deployment workflow with Argo CD.

 This repository is the single source of truth for the desired state of a Kubernetes cluster.
 Whatever is described here, Argo CD automatically reconciles into the live cluster — no manual kubectl apply, no undocumented changes.
-It was built as part of a Bachelor's thesis in cybersecurity (specialty 125, Igor Sikorsky Kyiv Polytechnic Institute) on secure web-application deployment in Kubernetes, and is shared publicly as a hands-on reference for anyone learning GitOps.

 Why GitOps?
 Traditional deployment relies on a push model: an external CI system pushes changes into the cluster and therefore has to store the cluster's credentials.
 This creates three problems: